Designing virtual simulations for pharmacy education

 Working Together in the Pharmacy

-Students explore realistic pharmacy scenarios that mirror real-world patient interactions.
+Students explore scenarios that mirror real-world interactions.
+All modules include closed captioning for accessibility.

 Students can pause, replay, or speed up videos to match their individual learning pace and comfort level.

-Interactive decision points encourage students to engage with the material and test their understanding throughout the module.
+Interactive decision points encourage students to engage with the material throughout the module.

 Impact